DoYouEvenBacon/POS-WebApp/README.md

 express
 mongodb
 ```
+4. Put your MongoDB Atlas <b>CLUSTER</b> Username and Password into line 1 and 2 respectively in server.js
-4. Start the server.js with:
+5. Start the server with:
 ```
 node server.js
 ```
+6. The server and website should now be connected.